 !!NEW!!
 The BOOM Project (Modeling and Opening Opinion Bubbles), supported by French ANR (2020-2024) has been accepted.
 Several positions (Master and PhD Thesis) are and will be available.
 Please contact me.

-Associate professor in Computer Science (section CNU 27) at Université de Lorraine Since 2003.
+Associate professor – HDR (defended in April 2018) – in Computer Science (section CNU 27) at Université de Lorraine Since 2003.

-My research interests are: artificial intelligence, including user modelling: préférences and behavior through the design of recommender systems.
+My research interests are: artificial intelligence, including user modelling: preferences and behavior for diagnostic, predictive and prescriptive modelling, with a specific focus on the design of recommender systems.
 My approach relies on machine learning and data mining.